EE offers Pay As You Go packs from £5 per month. You’ll also get data rollover & up to 3GB extra data with Free Boosts.

 International Roaming

-On EE’s Pay As You Go service, you’re able to use your mobile phone abroad at no extra cost in 48 European destinations.
-This includes all of the minutes, texts and data from your plan (up to a maximum of 50GB per month).
+On EE’s Pay As You Go service, you’ll be able to use your mobile phone abroad at no extra cost in 48 European destinations.
+This includes the minutes, texts and data from your plan (up to a maximum of 50GB per month).

 In July 2021, EE introduced a £2 daily charge for Pay Monthly customers to use their mobile phone in Europe.
-This £2 per day charge does not apply to Pay As You Go customers who will continue to receive free European roaming.
+This £2 daily charge does not apply to EE Pay As You Go customers.

 Outside Europe, it isn’t possible to use your Pay As You Go pack allowances.
-Instead, additional fees will apply using your mobile phone abroad.
+Instead, you’ll be charged additional fees for using your mobile phone abroad outside Europe.
 You can check the international roaming rates on the EE website.

 Keeping Your Phone Number

 Start by ordering your SIM card on the EE website.
-You’ll need to have an EE SIM card before the number transfer can take place.
-After you order the SIM card, you can then request a PAC Code from your old network.
+You’ll need to have your EE SIM card before the number transfer can take place.
+After you order the SIM card, you can request a PAC Code from your old network.

 Once you’ve received the new SIM card from EE, you can head over to this online form.
 In the form, you’ll be able to submit your PAC Code to EE.
 Your phone number transfer will then be scheduled, normally for the next working day.